MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-arc-resource-bridge-windows-server.md

 ---

-### Generate YAML file for DHCP-based Azure Arc Resource Bridge with VLAN
+To generate a YAML file for DHCP-based Azure Arc Resource Bridge with VLAN:

 ### [Windows Server](#tab/powershell)